RNABioInfo/mcaat/readme.md

 ## Optional Arguments
 - `--ram <value>`
-  - Sets the amount of RAM (in MiB) to be used.
+  - Sets the amount of RAM (in Bytes) to be used.
   - **Default:** 90% of total system memory.
+>**IMPORTANT**
+> For the current version of MCAAT, it is recommended to keep the RAM at its default value.
+It is easy to make mistakes with zeros when dealing with bytes.

 - `--threads <num>`
   - Number of threads to use.